HMS Borer (1812): Service

 that they will be paid their respective proportions of prize money.')

-With peace declared, the Borer's last task was to pick up some Royal Marines and some escaped slaves from the British outpost at Prospect Bluff When the Borer stopped off in Bermuda, one of the people that the ship's captain spoke to did not approve of freeing slaves, and a minor diplomatic incident started when a "Gentleman of respectability at Bermuda" wrote an anonymous tip-off to the American authorities.
+With peace declared, the Borer's last task was to pick up some Royal Marines and some escaped slaves, to join Robert Cavendish Spencer departing from the British outpost at Prospect Bluff When the Borer stopped off in Bermuda, one of the people that the ship's captain spoke to did not approve of freeing slaves, and a minor diplomatic incident started when a "Gentleman of respectability at Bermuda" wrote an anonymous tip-off to the American authorities.
 The Borer left Bermuda on 25 May, accompanied by the transport vessel Daedalus, and arrived at Halifax on 3 June.
 Thereafter the Borer arrived at Portsmouth on 10 July 1815.